-4.3.1 Computer literacy
+5.3.1 Computer literacy

-NOTE: It is expected of all students to write the promotional test in CSIL1511 before the lectures for the first year of study commence.
-Students who pass the promotional test with at least 70%, are exempted from class attendance, but still need to register for CSIL1511.
+NOTE: It is expected of all students to write the promotional test in CSIL1561 before the lectures for the first year of study commence.
+Students who pass the promotional test with at least 70%, are exempted from class attendance, but still need to register for CSIL1561.
 This module is compulsory for the successful completion of a qualification in the Faculty of the Humanities.

-4.3.2 Language foundation module
+5.3.2 Language foundation module

-If the stipulated requirements of the National Benchmark Tests (Academic Literacy ≥ 64%) have not been met, or the results of the tests cannot be submitted, registration for and successfull completion of the language foundation module (EALH1508) is mandatory.
+If the stipulated requirements of the National Benchmark Tests (Academic Literacy \geq 64%) have not been met, or the results of the tests cannot be submitted, registration for and successful completion of the language foundation module (EALH1508) is mandatory.